fukasiro/SmartPrep/README.md

 ![SmartPrep Reading Dashboard](./front/src/assets/ReadingVocab.png)
 ![SmartPrep Reading Dashboard](./front/src/assets/AiChatBot.png)

-## Purpose
+## Overview

-- Support Japanese native speakers aiming for high TOEIC scores.
+SmartPrep is designed to help learners prepare for TOEIC in a simple and focused way:

-- Keep the app body as simple as possible so users can start learning without friction.
+- Keep the experience lightweight and easy to start.
-- Deliver instant AI-backed feedback and explanations that are difficult to obtain from analog learning alone.
+- Provide structured vocabulary and reading study paths.

-## Key Differentiators
+- Offer AI-powered advice based on the learner's bookmarked words and course progress.

-- Minimal feature set to reduce cognitive load and app complexity.
+- Support a smooth learning flow from landing page to course study and review.

-- Focused TOEIC preparation flow rather than a general-purpose English learning tool.
+## Main Features

-- AI-powered response system that provides fast, context-aware guidance.
+- User authentication flow with signup, login, password reset, and email verification
-- Simple UX that encourages continuous study by removing distractions.
+- JWT-based session handling with frontend token persistence

-## Features
+- Vocabulary study courses for TOEIC levels 450, 600, 730, and 860

-- Login and signup flow with email verification.
+- Reading study courses with level-based progression
-- JWT-based authentication for secure session handling.
+- Bookmark vocabulary management with custom word addition and search
-- AI-friendly architecture for future expansion with TOEIC-style question generation, explanations, and instant corrections.
+- AI Consultant that answers questions using the learner's saved vocabulary and course progress context
-- Lightweight frontend experience built with React and Vite.
+- My page and study progress tracking via browser storage
-- FastAPI backend with SQLite for quick local deployment.
+- Responsive UI with sidebar-based navigation

 ## Tech Stack

 ### Frontend
 - React 19.2.7
 - Vite 8.1.0
-- JSX components
+- JSX-based UI components
-- `localStorage` for storing authentication tokens and user state
+- Local storage for authentication, bookmarks, and course progress
 - REST API communication with FastAPI

 ### Backend